sourcegraph/handbook/content/engineering/core-application/index.md

 - **Approve to unblock:** When the reviewer thinks there are no obvious blockers and trusts the pull request author will take care of comments/questions/concerns (e.g. answer to questions, explain rationale, act on code suggestions) before merging the pull request.
 - **Request for changes:** When the reviewer believes it is important to get another round of review from the person before merging the pull request.
 This situation often happens when there is a significant design change.

+### Tagging teammates

+Feel free to tag `@core-app` on Slack or anyone directly as and when required.
+It is acceptable to tag people to get their attention.
+On the contrary it is also acceptable to turn off your notifications when you want to focus and do not want to be interrupted.

 ## Members

 <!-- Due to the markdown renderer that we use, the indentation here is sensitive.
 If you want to change the indentation, check that it renders correctly locally with `make serve` -->